6arms1leg/fsmachina/README.md

 These explicit downcasts are safe as long as the `me` input argument always points to a derived class instance.
-In other words, state handler functions associated with this derived state maschine class must only be used with `me` pointers of the derived struct type and never directly with the framework’s `SMfsm_fsm_t` struct (base class), as the state handler function’s signature might otherwise suggest.
+In other words, state handler functions associated with this derived state machine class must only be used with `me` pointers of the derived struct type and never directly with the framework’s `SMfsm_fsm_t` struct (base class), as the state handler function’s signature might otherwise suggest.